You’ve heard about flux core welding.

 Video Credit: Miller Welders

-3. Is Used Where the Metal Cannot be Easily Pre-Cleaned
+3. Is Used Where The Metal Can’t Be Easily Pre-Cleaned

 Metal that has any rust or mill scale or galvanization must be cleaned first before MIG and TIG welding.
 This is quite not the case with flux core welding.